 As you can see, larger credit packs apply a discount over regular credit price, lowering the final cost of an image.
-The largest pack for 1000 credits lets you save over $119 from regular price, and you would be paying as little as $0.85 for a small size image, and about $3.40 for a large one, making them one of the cheapest on demand stock photo offers in the market.
+The largest pack for 1000 credits lets you save over $119 from the regular price, and you would be paying as little as $0.85 for a small size image, and about $3.40 for a large one, making them one of the cheapest on demand stock photo offers in the market.
 They also have a custom credit purchase feature, that lets you buy as many credits as you wish, starting at 10 credits.

-With on demand credits you can buy any of 123RF media files: standard stock photos and vectors, EVO images (more on this below), TIFF, stock footage and stock audio, with either Royalty Free or Editorial standard license.
+With on demand credits, you can buy any of 123RF media files: standard stock photos and vectors, EVO images (more on this below), TIFF, stock footage and stock audio, with either Royalty Free or Editorial standard license.